Fannon/mobo/examples/init/settings.md

     // This will also tighten the model validation and display notices too "verbose": false,

+    // Displays "todo" properties from your JSON files "displayTodos": true,

     // Watches the (development) project files for changed and automatically triggers re-generation.
     "watchFilesystem": true,